Career Timeline of Vivek Ramaswamy: Major Achievements and Milestones

 In February 2023, Ramaswamy stepped down as chair of Roivant to focus on his presidential campaign.

-On February 21, 2023, Vivek Ramaswamy announced his candidacy for the Republican nomination for president of the United States in 2024.
-He made the announcement on Tucker Carlson Tonight and released 20 years of his individual income tax returns, challenging his rivals to do the same.
+On February 21, 2023, Vivek Ramaswamy announced his candidacy for the Republican nomination for president of the United States in 2024 on Tucker Carlson Tonight.
+He also released 20 years of his income tax returns and challenged his rivals to do the same.

-In June 2023, after The Post and Courier reported on the October 2022 meetings, the sessions were criticized as a form of unregistered lobbying; Ramaswamy's campaign manager denied any impropriety.
+In June 2023, after The Post and Courier reported on Ramaswamy's October 2022 meetings with South Carolina lawmakers, the sessions were criticized as a form of unregistered lobbying.

-In 2023, Axovant dissolved after attempting to reinvent itself as a gene therapy company.
+In 2023, Axovant, which had attempted to reinvent itself as a gene therapy company, dissolved.

-In 2023, after Donald Trump was indicted on federal criminal charges, Vivek Ramaswamy immediately rallied behind him, promising to pardon Trump if elected president.
+In 2023, after Donald Trump was indicted on federal criminal charges, Vivek Ramaswamy immediately rallied behind him.
+He promised to pardon Trump if elected president, along with Julian Assange, Ross Ulbricht, and Edward Snowden.

-In a 2023 speech and in his book Woke Inc., Ramaswamy called Martin Shkreli, both "brilliant" and a pathological liar.
-He criticized the U.S. Department of Justice for prosecuting Shkreli, calling his fraud a victimless crime.
+In 2023, in a speech and in his book Woke Inc., Ramaswamy called Martin Shkreli "brilliant" and a pathological liar and criticized the U.S. Department of Justice for prosecuting Shkreli.

 May 2024: Acquired Stake in BuzzFeed

-In May 2024, Ramaswamy acquired a 7.7% stake in BuzzFeed, later increased to 8.4%, becoming the second-largest Class A shareholder.
-He suggested hiring conservative pundits and "high-profile directors".
+In May 2024, Ramaswamy acquired a 7.7% stake in BuzzFeed, later increased to 8.4%, making him the second-largest Class A shareholder in the company.

-A week after the 2024 election, President-elect Donald Trump announced that Ramaswamy and Elon Musk had been tasked to lead the newly proposed Department of Government Efficiency (DOGE).
+A week after the 2024 election, President-elect Donald Trump announced that Vivek Ramaswamy and Elon Musk had been tasked to lead the newly proposed Department of Government Efficiency (DOGE).
+However, Ramaswamy never worked with the DOGE team during the Trump administration.

-In 2024, Vivek Ramaswamy entered national politics as the youngest presidential candidate in the Republican primaries.
-He later withdrew his bid and endorsed Donald Trump for the 2024 presidential election.
+In 2024, Ramaswamy entered national politics as the youngest presidential candidate in the Republican primaries but withdrew his bid and endorsed Donald Trump for the 2024 presidential election.

 In January 2024, after finishing fourth in the Iowa caucuses, Vivek Ramaswamy ended his campaign and endorsed Donald Trump.
-For the remainder of the 2024 U.S. presidential election, Ramaswamy served the Trump campaign as a political surrogate.
+For the remainder of the 2024 U.S. presidential election, Ramaswamy served the Trump campaign as a political surrogate, representing the Trump campaign and attending campaign events in place of the candidate.

-February 15, 2025: Ramaswamy Files for Ohio Gubernatorial Election
+February 15, 2025: Filing for Ohio Gubernatorial Election

-On February 15, 2025, Vivek Ramaswamy filed to enter the 2026 Ohio gubernatorial election and officially announced his run on February 24.
+On February 15, 2025, Vivek Ramaswamy filed to enter the 2026 Ohio gubernatorial election.

-May 9, 2025: Official Endorsement from the Ohio Republican Party
+May 9, 2025: Endorsement from Ohio Republican Party

-On May 9, 2025, Vivek Ramaswamy received the official endorsement of the Ohio Republican Party's State Central Committee, marking the earliest the state Republican Party has ever endorsed a non-incumbent gubernatorial candidate.
+On May 9, 2025, Vivek Ramaswamy received the official endorsement of the Ohio Republican Party's State Central Committee for his Ohio gubernatorial campaign, marking the earliest the state Republican Party has ever endorsed a non-incumbent gubernatorial candidate.

-In 2025, Vivek Ramaswamy launched his campaign for the 2026 Ohio governor's election and was endorsed by President Trump.
+In 2025, Vivek Ramaswamy launched his campaign for the 2026 Ohio gubernatorial election and received endorsements from both President Trump and the Ohio Republican Party.

 2026: Ohio Gubernatorial Election